TheCalculatorsHub

 Accuracy and Limitations

-The calculator does not replicate school-specific policies such as grade points for laboratory versus lecture sections treated differently, P/F courses, or audit units.
-For your official GWA on any scholarship, job, or graduate school application, always use the figure from your CHED-authenticated transcript.
-The CHED document authentication service is the official route for verifying academic records for foreign institutions or employers.
+This calculator produces accurate GWA results for universities using the standard Philippine 1.0 to 5.0 numeric scale, following CHED conventions by excluding INC and Withdrawn subjects.
+It does not replicate school-specific policies such as different treatment for laboratory versus lecture sections, P/F courses, or audit units.
+For your official GWA on any scholarship, job, or graduate school application, always use the figure from your CHED-authenticated transcript, verified through the CHED document authentication service rather than a calculator estimate.

 Frequently Asked Questions